takeyamayuki/RESTuino/README.md

 - [x] eeprom load of settings
 - [x] Apply settings saved in eeprom
 - [ ] Multiple servo, multiple ledcwrite

+# Contribution
+There are no specific guidelines for contributions, so please feel free to send me pull requests and issues.